 In the wake of the Great Resignation, companies are now more than ever looking to recruit and retain their employees.
 As an internal communicator, building out an employee branding strategy can combat plunging retention rates by a 28% reduction in your organization’s turnover, and attract stellar employees.

 That’s why I’m giving you a sneak peek into our process and providing steps that’ll help an organization of any size.
 Think we’re missing anything?
-Here are 9 tips and strategies to attract and retain top talent:
+Here are 9 tips for a stellar employee branding strategy to attract and retain top talent: